Popcorn (1991 film): Box office

-The film was not a box office success.
-The film opened in 8th place its debut weekend with a tally of $2,563,365 from just over 1,000 screens.
-It ended its domestic box office run with $4,205,000.
+Popcorn was not a box office success and performed poorly during its opening weekend.
+The film debuted with a tally of $2,563,365 from 1,055 screens and ended its domestic box office run with $4,656,759.

 Home media

 Popcorn was initially released on VHS in June 1991.
 Variety reported in 1993 that home video sales equaled $2,043,179.

 Elite Entertainment released a DVD edition of Popcorn in 2001.
 Special features include theatrical trailers, TV spots and promotional footage.
-This release is out-of-print and hard to find.

-A Region A (US/Canada) Blu-ray/DVD combo was released through Synapse Films on March 7, 2017.
+A Region A (US/Canada) Blu-ray/DVD combo was released by Synapse Films on March 7, 2017.